You can find more detailed information and what to expect from each subject below.

 The natural world is laid bare for Biologists to investigate and understand.
 Through fun and discovery, we strive for the students to have a greater awareness of how this natural world works and we aim to make this insight stick by using practical techniques such as plasticine to model the stages of mitosis or cuddly cell toys to teach specialised cells.

 Understanding how their bodies work through investigating animals and looking at the genetics of why they have blue eyes are just some of those ‘wow’ moments that students never forget.
-Beyond the classroom, our pupils can take their understanding further in the very popular dissection club or by acting as a Duckling Rep for the annual project observing hatching duck eggs.
-Students can also test their skills nationally by taking part in essay competitions and participating in the CREST award, aimed at budding scientists and engineers.
+Beyond the classroom, our pupils can take their understanding further in the very popular dissection club or by acting as a ‘High Witch’ as part of Maths & Science Week for KS1 children.
+Students can also test their skills nationally by taking part in essay competitions and participating in the Bronze and Silver CREST award, aimed at budding scientists and engineers.

 Chemistry